 Phil is committed to promoting the inclusion of disabled and neurodiverse people in the workplace by supporting employers in making meaningful and sustainable changes to their organisational culture.
 He believes that treating employers as partners and empowering them to take ownership of their inclusion journey is crucial for success.

-Having worked with employers for the past 9 years to enhance disability and neurodiversity inclusivity, Phil brings a fresh approach to solving each organisation's unique challenges.
+Having worked with employers for the past decade to enhance disability and neurodiversity inclusivity, Phil brings a fresh approach to solving each organisation's unique challenges.
 He is a strategic thinker who is adept at identifying underlying issues and developing practical plans to overcome them.

 Phil is also president of the NZ Association for Gifted Children.
 An organisation committed to supporting the needs of gifted and twice-exceptional tamariki and their whānau.